Pratyush Banke

 7. Driving License

-Pro Tip: Make a checklist of all institutions your loved one was associated with banks, insurance, telecom services, utilities, and government IDs.
+Pro Tip: Make a checklist of all institutions your loved one was associated with, such as banks, insurance, telecom services, utilities, and government IDs.
 Informing them early avoids unnecessary bills, fraud, or complications later.

 4. Banking & Financial Accounts